stuartsierra/lazytest/README.md

 LAZYTEST IS BETA: THERE MAY BE BUGS
 =======================================

- **Current release version is 1.1.2**
+ **Current release version is 1.2.0 and depends on Clojure 1.3.0-alpha3**

-Latest development version is 1.2.0-SNAPSHOT
+Latest development version is 1.2.1-SNAPSHOT

 Lazytest: behavior-driven development/testing framework for Clojure